Is EMDR therapy Dangerous?

-The therapists who were trained by their colleagues caused harm to their clients.
+Therapists who were trained by their clients caused harm to their clients.

 The EMDR International Association (EMDRIA) has a very specific training program.
 They make sure therapists pay special attention to the potential dangers before they start reprocessing with EMDR therapy.

 An EMDRIA trained therapist should recognize any red flags before they start your EMDR processing.
 They should recognize when you’re not ready to move forward with reprocessing.

 Let me make it clear.
 EMDR therapy, when done by a competent therapist, is not dangerous.
 The dangers of EMDR therapy can be a result of not paying attention to safety factors.

 Here are 5 things you and your therapist should pay attention to before starting your EMDR work.

 5 Signs you are NOT ready start EMDR reprocessing